lnacquaroli/TMMOptics.jl/README.md

 #### Reference wavelength

-This parameter defines the reference wavelength in nanometers, especially useful when computing mutlilayer stacks.
+`λ0::Float64` sets the reference wavelength in nanometers, especially useful when computing mutlilayer stacks.
 It is used to compute the geometrical (physical) thickness of each layer and also to plot the profile of index of refraction allowing to visualize the optical structure processed.
-Accepts floating numbers, `λ0::Float64`.
+Accepts floating numbers.
 For instance:
 ```julia
 λ0 = 632.
 ```

 #### Angle of incidence

-Sets the angle of incidence (in degrees) of the wave into the first (incident) medium.
-It accepts the same type of input as `λ`, `θ::Array{Number}`.
+`θ` defines the angle of incidence (in degrees) of the wave into the first (incident) medium.
+It accepts the same type of input as `λ`.
 For instance:
 ```julia
 θ = LinRange(0, 90, 901) # this ensures floating input
 θ = [0.] # zero degress --> normal incidence